Jyothi-0512/hackathon/README.md

 The proposed solution is based on a comprehensive system that leverages blockchain technology to streamline and secure the distribution of essential food resources.
 User Registration:
 Users provide their personal information and undergo a verification process based on predefined eligibility criteria.
 Upon successful verification, they receive a unique authorization ID.
-1.ID Generation:
+1. ID Generation:
 Leveraging blockchain technology, the system generates unique and secure authorization IDs that are stored on the blockchain, ensuring immutability and security.
 This eliminates the possibility of duplication or alteration of IDs.
-2.Transaction Logging:
+2. Transaction Logging:
 Every transaction is recorded on the blockchain, creating a tamper-proof and verifiable record that can be accessed by all stakeholders.
 This enhances transparency and accountability, allowing beneficiaries, program administrators, and the public to track the distribution of program resources and ensure fairness and legitimacy.
-3.User Interface:
+3. User Interface:
 The system provides a user-friendly interface for beneficiaries to register, manage their authorization IDs, and track their transaction history.
 A separate interface allows government officials to monitor transactions, manage program parameters, and ensure the overall integrity of the system.

 **Tech Stack**